sablier-labs/docusaurus-plugin-llms/README.md

 # 📜 docusaurus-plugin-llms

 > [!NOTE] This is a fork of docusaurus-plugin-llms created by [Patrick Rachford](https://github.com/rachfop/).
-The fork
+The
-> version is maintained by Sablier Labs.
+> forked version is maintained by Sablier Labs.
+We thank Patrick for his contribution and creating the plugin.

 A Docusaurus plugin for generating LLM-friendly documentation following the [llmstxt standard](https://llmstxt.org/).